-Your previous guests are your best source of qualified information.
-You can use post-stay guest surveys to not only make sure they had a good stay, but also to find out other key information.
+Your previous guests are the best source of qualified information.
+You can use pre-stay and post-stay guest surveys to not only make sure they will have a good stay but also to find out other key information.

 For example, you could ask them:

 Understanding the nature of your guests’ trips will help you offer tailored deals and experiences to future guests.
 Perhaps your property attracts foodies because your city is filled with world-class restaurants.
 If this is true, then you can offer guests exclusive deals or experiences with a few restaurants to entice them to stay with you.
 On the surface, target deals and offers seem simple.
 But, you need to dig into the data to find out what your guests actually want.
 Good surveys with well-written questions can help you get the information you need.
 You can conduct your survey using external tools such as Google Forms or Typeform.

 Your property’s online reviews are another place to look for valuable information.
 Guests always mention things they liked, disliked, and what could have been better.
 Use this information to your advantage and tailor experiences around their commentary.
 Check your reviews reporting on major OTAs and booking sites for more insights.